 CCL23 (C-C Motif Chemokine Ligand 23) is a Protein Coding gene.
 Diseases associated with CCL23 include Sodoku Disease and Keshan Disease.
-Among its related pathways are Chemokine Signaling and PEDF Induced Signaling.
-GO annotations related to this gene include heparin binding and CCR1 chemokine receptor binding.
-An important paralog of this gene is CCL15.
+Among its related pathways are Signaling by GPCR and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include heparin binding and CCR1 chemokine receptor binding.
+An important paralog of this gene is CCL15-CCL14.

 UniProtKB/Swiss-Prot Summary for CCL23 Gene